 3150205 to 3150299 [Other - detail as desired]

+NOTE – If a locality lessor recognizes a gain/loss from a lease termination (Other Financing Source/Use in the governmental fund statements), the gain should be reported as revenue from use of property on Form 200, Line 5.20.
+Conversely, if the locality lessor recognizes a loss from a lease termination, for Transmittal reporting purposes, the locality should net the loss/reduction to other amounts reported as revenue from use of property on Form 200, Line 5.20.

 MAJOR SOURCE: 316XXXX - CHARGES FOR SERVICES - Includes revenues collected from charges for services exclusive of revenues for enterprise type activities (e.g., water and sewer charges).
 The following sources are structured so that the Charges for Services can be reflected in the Comparative Report according to the activity from which such revenue was generated.
 For example, revenues received from swimming pools and golf course fees are reported with the expenditures for Parks and Recreation.